- This event has passed.

 Stigma Enigma Mingle For Mental Health 2018 An Evening With Ginger Zee

 November 3, 2018 @ 5:30 pm - 11:55 pm

-Stigma Enigma’s Annual Mingle For Mental Health features an evening with four-time Canadian Olympian Silken Laumann at the Caboto Club on Saturday, November 11, 2017.
+Stigma Enigma’s 5th Annual Mingle For Mental Health features an evening with Good Morning America meteorologist Ginger Zee at St. Clair College Centre For The Arts on Saturday, November 3, 2018.

-The Committee Members of Stigma Enigma, headed by Founder, local Family Physician, Dr. Patrick Smith, are thrilled to announce that Silken Laumann will be the Guest Speaker at this year’s Stigma Enigma Annual Event.
+The Committee Members of Stigma Enigma, headed by Founder, local Family Physician, Dr. Patrick Smith, are thrilled to announce that Ginger Zee will be the Guest Speaker at this year’s Stigma Enigma Annual Event.

 Guests will enjoy an elegant evening of live music, delicious food, raffles and silent auctions.

-Laumann will share her personal story and struggles with anorexia, cutting and other self-harming behaviour at the 4th Annual Stigma Enigma Mingle For Mental Health in Windsor, Ontario on November 11, 2017.
+Zee will share her personal story and struggles with depression and suicide at the 5th Annual Stigma Enigma Mingle For Mental Health in Windsor, Ontario on November 3, 2018.